-This report also examines the relationship between the SCJS crimes estimated to have been reported to police and those captured in police recorded crime statistics.
+The comparable subset can also be used to assess the relationship between crime estimated to have been reported to police and the level recorded by the police.
 Figures from the 2012/13 SCJS show that that around 232,000 incidents (44%) of crime in the comparable category were reported to police.
 From this, it can be estimated that 62% of crime that the SCJS estimates were reported to the police were actually captured in police recorded crime figures in 2012/13.
-Undertaking this analysis across the four recent sweeps of the SCJS shows that since 2008/09, this proportion has been falling, indicating that more crimes that have been estimated to have been reported to police have not been captured in police recorded crime data.
+While there is some variation in this proportion across the sweeps of the survey, there is not enough evidence at this stage to make confident statements about trends.